Years ago, marijuana users couldn’t obtain life insurance. No way!

 If you can truthfully answer this question (remember what we said about telling the truth), you can have up to $100,000 in either term life insurance or universal life insurance.
 I call it (almost) guaranteed issue life insurance.

 No MIB check, urine sample, paramedical exam, etc.

 This can be a very viable option.
 You can apply for more, up to $500,000, but the carrier will run your application through the MIB and ask about marijuana use.
 It’ll be a decline if you apply for more than $100,000.

 Now You Know Marijuana Users Can Obtain Life Insurance (Easily, Too)

 Life insurance for marijuana users is easily obtainable.
 Here is our recommendation:

-- Work with an independent agency like My Family Life Insurance.
+Work with an independent agency like My Family Life Insurance.
 We work with over 70 carriers and can select the right carrier for your specific situation.
 Moreover, we work in your best interest every time, all the time.
 Your situation might be trickier if you have other health conditions or lifestyle concerns.
-So, contact us, and we would be happy to help.
+So, contact us or use the form below, and we would be happy to help.
 Above all, using marijuana is no longer a reason that you can’t obtain life insurance, so don’t let that be a reason to keep you from applying.